-Electronic discovery – also known as "e-discovery" – is a $2 billion-plus industry, and e-discovery professionals are at the heart of it.
+Electronic discovery is also known as "e-discovery."
+It's a $2 billion-plus industry, and e-discovery professionals are at the heart of it.
 They use technology to facilitate discovery and to manage electronic data.

 In a legal sense, discovery is exactly what it sounds like.
 Both parties to a lawsuit are permitted to discover the information regarding the case.
 If Paul Plaintiff is suing Dan Defendant in a civil suit, Paul might have records in his possession upon which he's based his complaint against Dan.
 Dan wants to know what those records are.
 He doesn't want to take Paul's word for it about what they say.
 He wants to see them himself, and he's entitled to by law.

-Dan can get the records in a number of ways.
+Dan can get the records in some ways.
 He can demand them directly from Paul or, if a third party holds them, he can subpoena the third party.
 Both Paul and the third party are obligated to give them up.